-Shoden martial arts wants to ensure all children:
+Busen martial Arts and UKSKO wants to ensure all children:

-- have a positive and enjoyable experience of sport at Shoden martial arts & fitness in a safe and child centred environment
+- have a positive and enjoyable experience of sport at Busen martial Arts and UKSKO in a safe and child centred environment

 - are protected from abuse whilst participating in club activities or outside of the activity while in the care of our instructors

 Busen martial Arts and UKSKO acknowledges that some children, including disabled children and young people or those from ethnic minority communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.